 Static ads are convenient because they don’t require technical or creative expertise or a lot of time to create.
 It also doesn’t require any maintenance or regular updation because these ads are merely there to tell people about your brand.

-You can easily control and manage static ads because of little to no maintenance and change required.
-Their content doesn’t need to be changed on a regular basis so static ads are easily controlled and managed.
+You can easily control and manage static ads because little to no maintenance and change are required.
+Their content doesn’t need to be changed on a regular basis so that static ads can be easily controlled and managed.

 Cons

-1. Static ads also lack creativity because they don’t need any.
-It limits any scope for personalisation or customisation as per the user’s interests.
+Static ads also lack creativity because they don’t need any.
+It limits any scope for personalization or customization as per the user’s interests.

 Mostly appearing in the form of animation, image, video, text, or banner ads, static ads, if done accurately, can bring in a lot of people to your landing page or app.
 Static ads are most suitable for generic offers like- Festival Discounts or Gifts.
 One can use static ads as: